Home > Analyses > Financial Services > BlackRock, Inc.

 Financial Ratios

-The following table presents key financial ratios for BlackRock, Inc. across the fiscal years 2021 to 2025, offering insight into profitability, valuation, liquidity, leverage, and efficiency:
+The table below presents key financial ratios for BlackRock, Inc. from 2021 through 2025, offering a snapshot of profitability, liquidity, leverage, and efficiency metrics:

 Ratios20212022202320242025